dh256git/project27/src/about/stakeholders/problem-definition.md

 ### Opportunity definition interview - 30-60 minutes

-Sometimes it is difficult to express our needs, challenges, desires, and feelings in a survey.
+Sometimes it is difficult to express our needs, desires, and feelings in a survey.
+Conversations help us understand **why** your problem needs a better solution.
-To surface and capture the nuances of solving the right problem, we'd like to invite you to an opportunity definition interview .
+To surface and capture the nuances of overcoming your challenges, we'd like to invite you to an opportunity definition interview.
 It takes 30-60 minutes, and you can schedule the interview at your convenience using the tool below.

 <div class="iframe-container">